 Instead of managing tabs in horizontal groups, Edge also allows you to manage them in a vertical sidebar attached to the left side of the browser.
 Click on the “Tab actions menu” icon showing on the top left corner of the browser or select “Turn on vertical tabs” option from the right-click menu.
 All your open tabs will be moved to the sidebar and show in a vertical direction.
 If you have any existing tab groups, those will also be moved in the vertical sidebar.

 You have options to collapse or expand the vertical pane and pin to show it always and turn off vertical tabs.

 8. Add Tabs to Collections and Favorites

 Working on multiple tabs needs distraction free mind and focus.
-When you are researching, there could be disturbances that you need to attend immeditely.
+When you are researching, there could be disturbances that you need to attend immediately.
 For example, there could be an urgency to attend your kid or pickup a phone call.
 Since, all tab groups will be deleted when you close Edge the best option is to add all your open tabs to favorites so that you can access them when needed.
-You can do this by selecting “Add all tabs to favorites” option from the right click menu.
+You can do this by selecting “Add all tabs to favorites” option from the right-click menu.
 Create a folder and save your tabs for later access.

 Similarly, you can add all open tabs to a new collection with a note for accessing them later.